 Martina Fröschl | Science Visualization Lab Angewandte – Digital Art, University of Applied Arts Vienna

 Martina R. Fröschl, MSc is a digital artist focusing on computer animation and artistic science visualization.
 She studied Media Technique in St. Pölten and Media Design in Hagenberg, Austria and graduated in 2009.
-For her various project participations as visual effects and 3D artist in film and tv productions, she obtained practice experience already during her student days and ever since.
-Besides her visual effects and graphics projects, she engages in the organization team of PIXELvienna conference and has led some workshops.
-Currently, she is a doctoral researcher in a science visualization project in Science Visualization Lab Angewandte at University of Applied Arts Vienna.
+For her project participation as visual effects and 3D artist in film and tv productions, she obtained practice experience already during her student days and ever since.
+Besides her visual effects and graphics projects, she engages in the organization team of PIXELvienna conference and CGmag Austria.
+Currently, she is a doctoral researcher in science visualization projects in Science Visualization Lab Angewandte at University of Applied Arts Vienna.
 She is part of the Noise Aquarium collaborative project between ArtSci Center UCLA and Science Visualization Lab Angewandte.

 Stephan Handschuh | VetCore-Facility for Research, University of Veterinary Medicine Vienna